paritytech/json-rpc-interface-spec/src/api/bitswap_v1_get.md

 {"code": -32812, "message": "No Bitswap peers connected", "data": {"variant": "NoPeers"}}
 ```

+Please note again that only the `code` and corresponding error retry categories in the table above
-Please note again that this information is provided for debugging purposes only, not stable, and
+are stable.
+Everything else is provided for debugging purposes only, subject to change, and must not
-must not be relied upon in business logic.
+be relied upon in business logic.